eduardomoraes/covid19/README.md

 # Covid analysis with Power BI
 This repo was designed to show how to present information in the Power BI platform.
-The data is colected direclty from the WorldMeter website about the covid-19 outbreak.
+The data is colected direclty from the <a href="https://www.worldometers.info/coronavirus/"> WorldMeter</a> website about the covid-19 outbreak.

 <img src = "Country Table.png"